Pathfinder - Monk Archetypes Breakdown

 Brawler Maneuver Training (Ex): Wow this is badly worded.
 This scales much like the Fighter's Weapon Training: You're locked into Dirty Trick at first, but at higher levels you can pick any maneuver.
 Every time you get a new maneuver, the bonuses for your existing maneuvers increase by 1.
 This gives you a total +4 bonus to CMB/CMD for Dirty Trick, which is fantastic because it's so hard to find bonuses to dirty trick.

-Improvised Weapon Mastery (Ex): I'm not sure why a Monk would use an improvised weapon instead of their bare hands, but if you;'re going to do it, it's nice to get a little bit more damage.
-Note that you don't get proficiency, so you still take a -4 penalty to attacks.
+Improvised Weapon Mastery (Ex): I'm not sure why a Monk would use an improvised weapon instead of their bare hands, but if you're going to do it, it's nice to get a little bit more damage.
+Note that you don't get proficiency, so be sure to pick up the Catch Off-Guard feat and the Surprise Weapon trait if you intend to use this frequently.

 Bonus Feat: The Dirty Trick feats are the only ones that you should want.